 Written by Chris Banyard

 A doctoral degree is very different from any other form of education.
-So, it can be unclear what the best practices are in the early stages of PhD preparation and commencement.
-This guide explains some of the useful processes that can help you prepare for and start your PhD.
+So, it can be unclear what the best practices are for preparing for and starting a PhD.
+This guide to PhD preperation explains how you can get your project off the ground!

 The most significant professional relationship that you will develop through a PhD is with your supervisor.
 They will: